David Merlini: 2003

 Handcuffed to a metal cross, Merlini is lowered upside down in a tank of water set on fire, as part of a segment for MTV show The Fridge.

 2004

 As part of the performance named "The Breakthrough", viewed by two million people on live television, and a large crowd on the banks of the river, Merlini was buried up to his neck in 3.5 tons of freshly set concrete after which the concrete cube was lowered by crane to the bottom of the Danube river.

 2005

 Merlini is locked in a capsule on top of the largest non governmental, non military missile ever built, and launched to an altitude of 6,000 feet from the Shipyard Island (Hajógyári Island), as part of the stunt named The Countdown, witnessed live by a crowd of thousands, and broadcast live by Viasat.

 2006

-Publishes his first autobiographic book titled "Szabadíts ki!'
+Publishes his first autobiographical book titled "Szabadíts ki!'
 (Free me!)